jcollard/ChessAppDevlog/README.md

 ```

 Finally, it was time to refactor any code that used `pawnlogic` or `pawnmoves`
 and delete those methods.
-The code segment from above became:
+The code segment that displayed possible moves became:

 ```csharp
 IPiece? piece = gameState.GetPiece(select);